eprbell/rp2/README.md

 ## Reporting Bugs
 Feel free to submit bugs via Issue Tracker.

-**IMPORTANT**: be mindful of the data to reproduce a bug: stack traces are typically free of personal data, but RP2 logs and output, while very useful to reproduce an issue, may contain information that can identify you and your transactions.
+**IMPORTANT**: RP2 stores logs and transaction and tax data locally on the user's machine and never sends it elsewhere.
+This information can be useful to reproduce a bug, so a user can decide (or not) to share it to help fix a problem.
+If you decide to share this information, be mindful of what you post or send out: stack traces are typically free of personal data, but RP2 logs and outputs, while very useful to reproduce an issue, may contain information that can identify you and your transactions.
 Before posting such data publicly in a forum or even sending it privately to the author of RP2, make sure that:
 - it is sanitized of personal information (although this may make it harder to reproduce the problem), or
 - you're comfortable sharing your personal data.